monicahq/monica/readme.md

 * Basic journal
 * Ability to indicate how the day went
 * Export and import of data
+* Export a contact as vCard
+* Ability to set custom genders
 * Multi users
 * Labels to organize contacts
 * Multi currencies